CS3219-AY2223S1/cs3219-project-ay2223s1-g42/serverless/question-service/functions/tech-details.md

 ### Functional Requirements

 1. Matched users should be served the same question based on their matching criteria.
-2. System should index questions by difficulty and topic
+2. System should be able to get questions by difficulty and topic.
-3. Users should be able to see the details of the question at a glance
+3. Users should be able to see the details of the question at a glance.

 ### Non-functional Requirements

-1. Load time should be proportional to the amount of questions but should be <= 3 seconds.
+1. Questions, summary and details, should be served to users within 3 seconds.

 ### Detailed Design

 #### Schemas

+This is based of what LeetCode returns, for the actual schema that was applied, refer to `prisma/schema.prisma` which also covers the relations.

 ##### Question List Summary